wigge206/RNA-isoforms-chek2/README.md

 </tr>
 </table>

-The oddity with Hadley's data translates to isoform with less exons and less known gene's being identified.
-There are a bunch of isoforms with very few reads which we can excluded from further analysis.
-For Jessie, 254 (43%) of *CHEK2* isoforms have less than 10 reads.
-Given there are 194,066 reads that map to *CHEK2* (Sum of all isoforms), these isoforms have very little evidence.
-Furthermore, 99% of reads map to only 11 isoforms (ten shown in the UCSC track above), including four known (ENST00000348295, ENST00000382580, ENST00000404276 and ENST00000425190) transcripts.
-For Hadley, 128 (76%) of *CHEK2* isoforms have less than 10 average reads, this is misleading as Hadley's data has less number of reads (avg across four samples 91,028).
-The sum across the four samples does provide greater weight, only 39 (23%) isoforms have less than 10 reads.
-Similar to Jessie's the vast majority of reads map to a few isoforms, in Hadley's data 99% of summed reads (summed across samples) map to just 7 isoforms.
-Three of which were know isoforms: ENST00000382580, ENST00000404276 and ENST00000425190 - note these are all smaller isoforms (no reads in exon one).
+The oddity with Hadley's data translates to isoform with less exons where there is a shift in the median number of exons per isofrom.
+There are medain 14 (range:4-18 exons) and 12 (range:4-17 exons) exon per unique isoform for Jessie's and Hadley's data, respectively.
+Compared to the *CHEK2* MANE transcript (ENST00000404276) which has 14 exons, there is a clear shift in Hadley's data.
+In GENCODE there are 24 known *CHEK2* RNA isoforms the number of exons range from 2-16 exons (median=9).
+However, the PCR assays means only 9 transcripts with the ENST00000404276 exon1 and exon 14 can be amplified.

 <div class="general-img">
 <img src="assets/images/chek2ExonFreq.png" alt="ExonFreq">
     <div class="caption">
-    Distribution of log2 counts per CHEK2 isoform for Jessie's (Top) and Hadley's (Bottom) data, respectively.
+    Distribution of the number of exons in *CHEK2* RNA isoforms for Jessie's (Left, red) and Hadley's (right, green) data, respectively.
-    The median number of read for an isoform is shown with a solid line.
-The number of reads that 10% of reads represents as dotted line.
     </div>
 </div>

+Similary, the number of isoforms that FLAIR annotated based on intron and exon chains are fewer in Hadley's data.
+Furthermore, the number of total reads mapped to known isoform is estimated to be much lower in Hadley's data set - this is clearly and artifact of the lack of reads in exon 1.

 <div class="general-img">
 <img src="assets/images/Read_isoformsDistrubtion.png" alt="Jessies Quant">